top of page

 Voice and Resource for our Region:

-Through events, our speakers series and by continuously engaging our membership in advocacy, SRC serves as a resource to and voice of residents of the Susitna Valley.
+Through events, our speakers series and by continuously engaging our membership in our work, SRC serves as a resource to and voice of residents of the Susitna Valley.

 Fish and Habitat:

-SRC works to ensure safe fish passage by engaging in fish policy legislation, preventing the spread of invasive species, replacing culverts and restoring natural riverbanks.
+SRC works to ensure safe fish passage by engaging with local advisory boards, preventing the spread of invasive species, replacing culverts and restoring natural riverbanks.

 Water Rights and Education: